EleutherAGI/Pipeline/README.md

 - predict: Given testset, returns its corresponding predictions from the classifier

 ## RunExperiments
-Runs a batch of experiments and logs them
+Runs all possible combinations of experiments given datasets, poolers, classifiers and language models, and logs them

 \_\_init\_\_ args:
 - n_folds: Number of folds for cross validation (Not real folds cause sample will typically overlap)